-Masking in Autistic Adults: A Clinician’s Guide to Responsive Care
+Masking in Autistic Adults: A Clinician’s Guide to Neurodiversity-Affirming Care

 This book, written by an autistic psychologist specializing in assessing neurodivergent adults, seeks to transform how clinicians understand and support autistic adults with high-masking presentations.

 As a member of the autistic community, I am deeply committed to increasing the quality of life for autistic individuals.
-The frequent stories of mistreatment, dismissal, and misunderstanding by healthcare professionals that I hear from clients are not just troubling—they’re a call to action.
+The frequent stories of mistreatment, dismissal, and misunderstanding by healthcare professionals that I hear from clients are a troubling call to action.
 I’m determined to change this narrative by enhancing the quality of healthcare support that autistic adults receive.

 My personal journey of discovering I’m autistic at age 29 parallels the broader challenges faced by many high-masking autistic adults in receiving appropriate care.
-This experience, combined with my professional expertise, allows me to offer a unique “insider-outsider” perspective that not only fills a critical gap in existing literature but also challenges prevailing clinical assumptions about autism and high-masking presentations.
+This experience, combined with my professional expertise, allows me to offer a unique “insider-outsider” perspective that fills an important gap in existing literature and challenges prevailing clinical assumptions about autism and high-masking presentations.

 Get updates on the book’s progress: